Klaim/stdcxx-privext/proposal/draft.md

       namespace {
         class X {};

-        private X::_a(); //Declares PEM for X within the anonymous namespace
+        private X::_a(); //Declares a PEM for X within the anonymous namespace, with internal linkage.

-        private A::X::_a(); //Declares a PEM for A::X.
+        private A::X::_a(); //Declares a PEM for A::X with internal linkage.
       }
     }

 Class Templates and PEMs
 --------------------

-Template classes are supported in the natural way:
+Class templates are supported in the natural way:

     template <typename T>
     class X {};